-Yes and No. At DU we admit to being a little shelf obsessed, having spent much time and a small fortune over the years on buying and putting up bookshelves – or having them specially made to look built-in.
+Yes and No. At DU we believe in the importance of a bookshelf.
+We’ve spent much time and a small fortune over the years on buying and putting up bookshelves.
+And on having them specially made to look built-in.
 Bookshelves are, in our view, the most important objects in a home after the fridge and the washing machine.
 It’s a decorative piece but also functional.
 Here are some of the reasons why it is important to have bookshelves in your home:

 - Storage space for key items